 Paternity

 Paternity can be an issue during divorce proceedings and child custody hearings.
 At McCabe Russell, PA, we represent mothers and children who want to confirm paternity and men who seek to confirm or contest that they are the father.
 Our Howard and Montgomery County paternity lawyers explain how paternity can be established and the legal and practical consequences when paternity is or is not proven.
-While most paternity disputes are resolved during the negotiation phase, our skilled lawyers are ready to present the issue of paternity in court.
+While most paternity disputes are resolved during the negotiation phase, our skilled family lawyers are ready to present the issue of paternity in court.
 From our offices in Fulton, Columbia, Bethesda and Rockville, we represent families in paternity cases throughout Montgomery and Howard Counties.

 Parental Relocation